RobTF9/robtf9-portfolio/src/projects/mobile-first-typography.md

 <div class="Caption">

-<strong>Illustrative icons</strong>

-<br/><br/>

-Osborne Clarkes brand makes use of illustrative iconagraphy to convey the breadth of sectors in which they have expertise.
+<p><strong>Illustrative icons</strong><br/>Osborne Clarkes brand makes use of illustrative iconagraphy to convey the breadth of sectors in which they have expertise.</p>

 </div>